-From American Comics Group (ACG) issue #41 of The Kilroys was published January 1953.
-The series iteself was similiar to Blondie or even Marvel’s Rusty in that it revolved around family life.
+From American Comics Group (ACG) issue #41* of The Kilroys was published January 1953.
+The series its self was similar to Blondie or even Marvel’s Rusty in that it revolved around family life.
 These were the comic book versions of popular television shows such as Leave it to Beaver.
 Ozzie and Harriett and Father Knows Best.

 Leader of the typical middle class household was J. Edgar Kilroy who, along with his wife Emmy, worked to mold their children Natch (the Archie aged boy) and younger sister Katie.
 Of course, no perfect fifties family was complete without a dog, in this case named Bumpy.